 Nicotine is not the cause of death from smoking.
 Nicotine is not a carcinogen; there is no evidence that sustained use of nicotine alone increases the risk of cancer.
 Of the three main causes of death from smoking (lung cancer, Chronic Obstructive Pulmonary Disease and cardiovascular disease), none are caused by nicotine.
 The harm from smoking comes from the thousands of other chemicals in tobacco smoke.

 There are lots of other methods that can help people stop smoking, like patches or stop smoking medicines.
 Why do we need vaping as well?

-Vaping products are now the most popular stop smoking aid in England.
-To date, they have supported 57 000 people to quit for good.
+Vaping products are the most popular stop smoking aid.
+It has been estimated that there are up to 57,000 additional quitters a year in England and 5,000 a year in Yorkshire because of them.
 They have gained popularity because they feel similar to smoking a cigarette.

 Research also suggests that vaping products are more effective at supporting people to stop smoking than other stop smoking aids such as Nicotine Replacement Therapy (NRT).
 One trial of English stop smoking services found that smokers using vaping products were nearly twice as likely to stop smoking as those using NRT.

 Vaping products are not available on prescription through the NHS.
 Does that mean they’re not regulated?
 How do we know what they contain?